 Third-row seats are split 60/40, and fold flat with one touch.
 The third-row hip point is now two inches further back, relative to the previous generation, which translates into leg room for the third row occupants, and the seats recline a bit as well.

 Versatility was another design priority, along with the ability to reconfigure the interior for different mixes of people and cargo.
 To convert from carrying people to carrying cargo, the Sienna's third-row seats easily fold flat and, when the second-row seats are folded far forward, 117 cubic feet of cargo area becomes available.
 With the second-row seats removed altogether, cargo area expands to 150 cubic feet.
 Even with just the third-row seats folded flat, there is 87 cubic feet of stowage behind the second row.

 An oversized screen for the entertainment system is available for the Limited models that's large enough to split into two screens in case rear-seat occupants want entertainment from two different sources.
 That allows for playing a video game on half of the screen, and showing a movie on the other.
 Wireless headphones are available.
 The screen is unusually large, big enough for third-row passengers to see.

-The navigation system, a voice-activated, touch-screen system, is available on LE and Limited models.
-It supports an integrated backup camera with two views, and the 10-speaker JBL audio system, plus Bluetooth-capable audio devices.
-The system allows the user to control the source device using the car's steering wheel controls to play, pause and seek.
+The navigation system, a voice-activated, touch-screen system, is available on SE, XLE, and Limited models.
+It supports an integrated rearview camera with two views, and on XLE it can be packaged with the 10-speaker JBL audio system form the Limited.
+The system supports Bluetooth-capable audio devices, allowing the user to control the source device using the car's steering wheel controls to play, pause and seek.